 Their understated and subtle design makes them a versatile finishing touch that can be applied to a spectrum of occasions.
 Although traditionally most associated with casual settings, they can also be found on more formal jackets.

 Being the most common lapel style, it’s easy to find notched suit jackets and blazers.
-Pretty much every off-the-rail business suit will feature notches bar a few excepts, which may have peak lapels instead.
+Pretty much every off-the-rail business suit will feature notches bar a few exceptions, which may have peak lapels instead.

-A notched lapel (referred to as a “step collar” in British English) is the most common style of lapel used in men’s tailored clothing.
-It is the standard lapel for business suits, and is characterized by a 90-degree opening cut into where the low end of the jacket’s collar meets the upper end of its lapel.
+Nevertheless, it is the standard lapel for business suits, and is characterized by a 90-degree opening cut into where the low end of the jacket’s collar meets the upper end of its lapel.
 This meeting point between the collar and lapel is known as the jacket’s gorge, regardless of lapel style.

 There are some styles in which the opening is a fair amount smaller than ninety degrees; these notched lapels as referred to as “fish-mouth” lapels.

 Sales of notched lapel suits, sport coats, and overcoats far outpace those of any other lapel style for men.
 This is far and away the best lapel to choose for work, a job interview, a funeral, or any other event wherein dressing conservatively is expected of you.
-Further, your first suit should absolutely take a notch lapel, which we also mention in our pages on the capsule wardrobe and how to buy your first suit.

 Best Jacket Styles